-To establish and evaluate this theory, we draw on an original panel data set of gender representation at various levels of federal agencies spanning the period 1973-2020 and a series of survey experiments.
-We first show women are increasingly represented among top-tier federal posts,1 moving from 2% to 23% between 1973 and 2020.
+Using our newly constructed data set, which we describe in detail below, we first show women are increasingly represented among top-tier federal posts in federal agencies, moving from 2% to 23% between 1973 and 2020.
 However, these gains have not been monotonic: they tend to emerge under Democratic presidents, only to be partially undone under Republican administrations, resulting in an overall upward trajectory but low levels overall.
 We further show women's share of rank and file federal jobs has been much more stagnant, climbing to 39% by 2020 but still well below the share of women in the U.S. workforce.
 In sum, women have made gains, but remain severely underrepresented relative to men in the executive branch.